The Don't-do list when you're going broke

 ● Start a blog if you haven’t got one.
 Focus on one single theme that you are passionate over.
 Research and gather material on your subject and post regularly.
 Sooner or later, people who are interested in your theme will gather at your blog to read, add comments and even contact you to argue, discuss and share.

 ● Walk 10km in the park.
 Jog 10km in the park.
+This is the only accomplishment you can gloat to friends with floppy limbs and tofu torso.

 ● Play with your cat (or dog).
+But if you don’t already have a pet, don’t buy one.

 ● Work hard in your job; work longer hours to complete assignments on time, even if you're not paid overtime.